3 easy ways to “solve” mental health

 These approaches across a nation will not only empower citizens and communities but they also provide impressive returns on investment.

-A mental health mosaic
+A thriving mental health ecosystem

 No single ecosystem has attempted to join the dots in the way, scale or time-scale that the Thrive Foundation is doing.